signalfx/splunk-otel-js-web/README.md

 Any spans reported from this point on will have your new attributes set.
 You can pass `{}` or `undefined` to clear your global attributes.

-### Redacting PII
+### Redacting Personally Identifiable Information (PII)
 In certain situations, metadata collected by our instrumentation may include PII.
 We'd advise that you review 2 cases in particular:
-- any network operation, where a secret piece of information might be present in the URL (e.g. an authentication token)
+- any network operation, where a secret piece of information might be present in the URL (e.g. an authentication token); please note that we do not capture or report any data from the payload of the request (i.e. the POST body), apart from its size;
 - any user interaction (e.g. a click), where a target element might contain a secret piece of information in its `id`

 To redact PII you can pass an option when initializing.